bazelbuild/bazel/site/docs/skylark/bzl-style.md

     That target becomes that macro's _main target_.
 *   All other targets defined by a macro should have their names preceded with an underscore (`_`), followed by the name attribute.
-For instance, if the macro is supplied with the name "resources", internal targets should have names beginning with "_resources".
+For instance, if the macro is supplied with the name *resources*, internal targets should have names beginning with *_resources*.
 They should also have restricted visibility.
 *   The `name` should only be used to derive names of targets defined by the macro, and not for anything else.
 For example, don't use the name to derive